The non-Lefschetz locus of vector bundles of rank 2 over $\mathbb{P}^2$: Expected codimension in the case for all

 In particular

 and finally we can compute the expected codimension

-This means that in this case $h_{\frac{d-1}{2}-2}=h_{\frac{d-1}{2}-2}$.\\ Since $M$ has the weak Lefschetz property by Theorem 3.7 \cite{FFP21}, $\cod \loc_M> 0$: then the expected codimension is achieved also in this last case. \end{proof} \begin{rmk} The hypothesis of generality is necessary for the case $d=a_1,\dots +a_{n+2}$ odd and $a_{n+2}\leq a_1,\dots +a_{n+1}-1$.
+Since $M$ has the weak Lefschetz property by \cite[Theorem 3.7]{FFP21}, $\cod \loc_M> 0$.
+Then and so the expected codimension is achieved also in this last case.\end{proof} \begin{rmk} The hypothesis of generality is necessary for the case $d=a_1,\dots +a_{n+2}$ odd and $a_{n+2}\leq a_1,\dots +a_{n+1}-1$.
 Even in the case of the complete intersection ($n=1$) the result does not hold without that hypothesis.
-For example if we consider the monomial complete intersection $M=R/(x_1^3,x_2^4, x_3^4)$ the expected codimension is $2$, since $d=11$ and $a_3=4< 6+a_1+a_2-1$, but we know from corollary 3.4 of \cite{main} that $\cod(\loc_M)=1$.
+For example if we consider the monomial complete intersection $M=R/(x_1^3,x_2^4, x_3^4)$ the expected codimension is $2$, since $d=11$ and $a_3=4< 6=a_1+a_2-1$, but we know from \cite[Corollary 3.4]{main} that $\cod(\loc_M)=1$.
 In the other cases the hypothesis of generality is unnecessary since